zaufi/zaufi.github.com/pluggable-output-processor.md

   some things I'd like to colorize (or fix formatting) is impossible or **damn hard to express via regexes** ... particularly because line-by-line processing implemented in that tools have no _state_...
-  Yep, I understand that, it will be hard to code, and even harder to use such a tool for end users (i.e. ppl w/o programming skills) -- it is why authors took the easy way: allow user to write regexes in configs.
+  Yep, I understand that, it will be hard to code, and even harder to use such a tool for end users (i.e. ppl w/o programming skills) -- it is why authors took the easy way: allow to user to write regexes in configs.

 Features